-To begin using the .NET Portability Analyzer, you first need to download and install the extension from the Visual Studio Gallery.
+To begin using the .NET Portability Analyzer, you first need to download and install the extension from the Visual Studio Marketplace.
 It works on Visual Studio 2015 and Visual Studio 2017.
 You can configure it in Visual Studio via Analyze > Portability Analyzer Settings and select your Target Platforms.

 To analyze your entire project, right-click on your project in Solution Explorer and select Analyze Assembly Portability.
 Otherwise, go to the Analyze menu and select Analyze Assembly Portability.
 From there, select your project’s executable or DLL.

 After running the analysis, you will see your .NET Portability Report.
 Only types that are unsupported by a target platform appear in the list and you can review recommendations in the Messages tab in the Error List.
 You can also jump to problem areas directly from the Messages tab.

 Don’t want to use Visual Studio?
 You can also use the Portability Analyzer from the command prompt.
 Just download the API Portability Analyzer from the Microsoft/dotnet-apiport repository.